dariodor/Magento-process-pending-payment-orders/Readme.md

 ## Backup

-This module is provided "as is" and I'll not be responsible for any data damage.
+This module is provided "as is" and I'll not be responsible for any data damage

 ## Installation